thomass171/tcp-flightgear/README.md

 Currently the following animations are migrated:
   * PickAnimation
   * RotateAnimation, eg. windturbine, needle in ASI
+  * SGTexTransformAnimation.
+FG uses ancient OpenGls TextureMatrix for fixed pipelines.
+Meanwhile this should be done in shader.

 For animated scenery objects ECS entities containing a FgAnimationComponent will be created while for vehicle animations in sub models all FgAnimationComponents are collected in the vehicle entity.

+#### Nasal

+compile() is used in
+  * canvas/Mapstructure
+  * FG1000
+  * GTX328 of ec130

+but not in 777, bluebird, ec135, SpaceShuttle. c172p only for "SelectableInterfaces".

 ### tools-fg